 - You’ll have a local agent doing the viewings and negotiating for you.

-So, should you use an online agent to sell?
+Should you use an online agent to sell your property?
 Are they any good?

 In my opinion, it really boils down to whether or not you can be bothered to (which includes taking into consideration the potential savings).
 That’s really it!.